biosaxs-dev/molass-legacy/README.md

 > [!NOTE]
 > The molass_legacy package currently depends mutually on molass.
 This mutual dependence is planned to be changed to one-way dependence from molass_legacy to molass.<br>The meaning of the planned change is as follows.<br>The molass package is a rewrite of molass_legacy and they have quite a lot in commmon, which will be rearranged and unified into the molass side.

+For details, see also:

+- **Legacy Reference:** https://freesemt.github.io/molass-legacy for legacy function reference

 See also:

 - **Molass Library Repository:** https://github.com/nshimizu0721/molass-library